Major achievements in gymnastics by nation: From major junior events

-For the making of this list, results from major junior-level international competitions were consulted, as follows: 1) Youth Olympic Games, and 2) Junior World Gymnastics Championships in acrobatic gymnastics (formerly known as sports acrobatics), artistic gymnastics and rhythmic gymnastics.
+For the making of this list, results from major junior-level international competitions were consulted, as follows: 1) Youth Olympic Games, and 2) Junior World Gymnastics Championships in acrobatic gymnastics (formerly known as sports acrobatics), artistic gymnastics, parkour, and rhythmic gymnastics.
 Before merging with the FIG in 1999, the International Federation of Sports Acrobatics (IFSA) organized and promoted World Junior Championships in acrobatic gymnastics from 1989 to 1999.

-Currently, FIG organizes periodical World Age Group competitions in aerobic gymnastics, acrobatic gymnastics, and trampoline.
+Currently, FIG organizes periodical World Age Group competitions in aerobic gymnastics and trampoline.
 The former governing body for the trampoline, the International Trampoline Federation (FIT), incorporated into the FIG in 1998, also organized World Age Groups competitions from 1973 to 1996.
 World Age Group competitions were not considered for the making of this list because these events are not officially titled World Championships.
 In 2019, Junior World Championships were staged for the first time in artistic gymnastics and rhythmic gymnastics.
+In 2024, Junior World Championships were resumed for acrobatic gymnastics, and Junior World Championships were organized for parkour for the first time.
+Every discipline has appeared at the Youth Olympic Games, except for aerobic gymnastics and parkour.

-The conventions used on this table are AC for Acrobatic Gymnastics, MA for Men's Artistic Gymnastics, WA for Women's Artistic Gymnastics, RG for Rhythmic Gymnastics, TT for Trampoline.
-Aerobic gymnastics and parkour have neither been competed at the Youth Olympics, nor Junior World Championships have been organized for these disciplines.
+The conventions used on this table are AC for Acrobatic Gymnastics, MA for Men's Artistic Gymnastics, WA for Women's Artistic Gymnastics, PK for Parkour, RG for Rhythmic Gymnastics, TT for Trampoline.

 The table is pre-sorted by total number of first-place results, second-place results and third-place results, respectively.
 When equal ranks are given, nations are listed in alphabetical order.